Ogungbaigbe-Olaniyi/Students-Performance-Analysis/README.md

 - Is there any relationship between self study and exam score?
 - what are the top 3 factors inpacting students performance
 ## Analysis Steps
-- Downloaded dataset was in csv format was extracted to an excel sheet and saved in xlsx format and saved as student performance
+- Downloaded dataset which was in csv format was extracted to an excel sheet in xlsx format and saved as student performance
 - Dataset range is converted to a table and the columns are reviewed by identifying the variables ( e.g exam score, self study health e.t.c)
 - Checking of data type to know which were numeric, categorical and text
 - Target variable was identify which is exam score